Secure by Design

 - Both Itanium and x86 processors have far less security functionality and capabilities in their architectures than the System z server

-- x86 servers do not have the granularity of compartmentalization that System z has.
+- x86 servers do not have the granularity of compartmentalization that IBM Z has.

 - x86 may need to dedicate processors, memory, network connections and storage to an individual virtual machine to ensure compartmentalization or isolation of workloads.